yinshaolong/assign3_makeup/readme_assing3_makeup.md

 - edit the nginx configuration file using vim through the command 'vim':
 `sudo vim /etc/nginx/nginx.conf`

-- comment out the server directive in the http block to avoid conflicts with the server defined in the new configuration file(/etc/nginx/sites-available/nginx-2420.conf):
+- hit “i” (enter insert mode) on the keyboard and comment out the server directive in the http block to avoid conflicts with the server defined in the new configuration file(/etc/nginx/sites-available/nginx-2420.conf):

 ```bash
 #server {